 Women who become pregnant while using this medication may enroll in the North American Antiepileptic Drug Pregnancy Registry by calling 1-888-233-2334.
 This registry collects information about the safety of antiepileptic medication use during pregnancy.

 This medication may cause a decrease in folic acid.
 You should make sure that you get enough folic acid while you are taking this medication.
 Discuss the foods you eat and the vitamins you take with your care team.

 Side effects that you should report to your care team as soon as possible:

 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Keep out of reach of children.
+Keep out of the reach of children and pets.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Throw away any unused medicine after the expiration date.
+Store at 25 degrees C (77 degrees F).
+Protect from light.
+Get rid of any unused medication after the expiration date.